Keyaku/bouncy/README.md

 Setup
 -----

 You must have OpenCV installed and discoverable.
-Then, compile the native code in the `native` directory, this will produce library `bouncy`, which you have to copy to the `native` folder and, if needed, fix the path to it in `bouncy.gdnlib` file.
-Then you can open the project in Godot.
+For macOS, you can use Brew (beware of the many dependencies!):
+`brew install opencv`

+Then, compile the native code in the `gdnative/src` directory:
+`cd gdnative/src && cmake . && make`

+This will produce library `bouncy` and will automatically put it in `gdnative/bouncy`.
+The `gdnlib` file is ready for this setup for Windows, macOS and Linux 64-bit libraries.
+If you need more, you can edit the file `gdnative/bouncy/bouncy.gdnlib` with your editor of preference, or with Godot directly.